sciZer0/7/v/README.md

 Also, for now, no one of existing blockchains is able to realize the idea of **the native token with the stably-decreasing total-supply**.

-Plus, each of existing blockchains (as a working public system)  has a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future also be preventing each blockchain from getting mass adoption.
+Plus, each of existing blockchains (as a people's working system)  has a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future also be preventing each blockchain from getting mass adoption.

 This all also makes it highly-hard for crypto in general to achieve mass adoption.